QUICK SUMMARY

 VPNs encrypt your entire internet session, shielding you from VoIP security threats like packet sniffing and unauthorized access.
 A good VPN makes your session initiation protocol (SIP) nearly invisible to hackers.

 Ecosmob recommends using a VPN to safeguard your VoIP traffic.
 It’s an essential tool in any VoIP security strategy.
+For Linux users, setting up a Linux VPN can provide the same robust protection, offering flexibility, strong encryption protocols, and seamless integration with VoIP systems.

 For a reputable VPN recommendation, check Cybernews’ NordVPN review for top security, reliability, and speed.